 The first symptoms would be a high temperature, general nausea, and vomiting.
 This would be followed not long after by a swelling of the lymph glands in the groin and under the arms, the so-called buboes.
 This was accompanied by severe skin discolouration, hence the name Black Death.

-The unfortunate victim would often be dead within 48 hours of first contracting the illness, drowning in his own blood and bile.
+The unfortunate victim would often be dead within 48 hours of first contracting the illness, drowning in his own blood.

 At the height of the Black Death, King Edward III wrote to the Lord Mayor of London: